smileyan/eopl-clojure/doc/ch3.md

         the doubly recursive version.
 To get a feel for the difference, try computing (fibonacci 35) and (fibonacci 40) using both definitions to see how long each takes.

+        We can also get a feel for the difference by looking at a trace for each on small inputs.
+        The first trace below shows the calls to fib in the non-tail-recursive version of fibonacci, with input 5.

+        Notice how there are several calls to fib with arguments 2, 1, and 0.
+        The second trace shows the calls to fib in the tail-recursive version, again with input 5.

+        Clearly, there is quite a difference.

+        The named let examples shown so far are either tail-recursive or not tail-recursive.
+        It often happens that one recursive call within the same expression is tail-recursive while another is not.
+        The definition of factor below computes the prime factors of its nonnegative integer argument.
+        The first call to f is not tail-recursive, but the second one is.

+        (define factor
+          (lambda(n)
+            (let f ([n n] [i 2])
+              (cond
+                [(>= i n) (list n)]
+                [(integer? (/ n i))
+                     (cons (i (f (/ n i) i)))]
+                [else (f n (+ i 1))]))))
+    Section 3.3.
+Continuations